Teemu/pytest-sugar/README.md

     $ py.test -p no:sugar

+Because this project is liable to have unexpected compatibility issues due to emergent releases of pytest, it is recommended against installing this package with production CI pipelines and instead for individual developers to install the package separately as desired.

 ## Running on Windows

 If you are seeing gibberish, you might want to try changing charset and fonts.
 See [this comment]( https://github.com/Frozenball/pytest-sugar/pull/49#issuecomment-146567670) for more details.